ericcxie/ericxie.ca/src/content/blog/shopify.md

 ## Shopify x Socratica Symposium

 I also went to [Socratica Winter 2025 Symposium](https://symposium.socratica.info/) as a Shopify sponsor!
-I think the best part was having reserved front row seats 😎
+I think the best part was having reserved front-row seats 😎

 I don't think I've ever been that close to so many big cameras before...